OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/index.md

-# Learn StateMod (for Software Developers) #
+# StateMod Documentation (for Software Developers) #

 This documentation is the developer manual for Colorado's Decision Support Systems (CDSS) StateMod water allocation model software.

 **This documentation is a work in progress and will contain notes for inserts until resources can be devoted to fill gaps.
-Comments in the code with text "TODO smalers 2017-01-01 some text" (for example) are included to indicate work that needs to be completed.**
+Comments in the documentation are generally noted as bold and indicate that work needs to be completed.**

 If you are reading this documentation, you have an interest in learning how StateMod is designed, are a member of the software development team,